-We were unable to attach your User Layer because it is in use.
+We were unable to attach your user layer because it is in use.
 Any changes you make to application settings or data will not be saved.
 Be sure to save any work to a shared network location.

 User Layer Unavailable (customizable message)

-We were unable to attach your User Layer.
+We were unable to attach your user layer.
 Any changes you make to application settings or data will not be saved.
 Be sure to save any work to a shared network location.

-- Log into the Management Console as Administrator.
+- Log into the management console as administrator.